Tamar Gendler

-Tamar Szabó Gendler (born December 20, 1965) is an American philosopher.
-She is the Dean of the Faculty of Arts and Sciences at Yale as well as the Vincent J. Scully Professor of Philosophy and a Professor of Psychology and Cognitive Sciences at Yale University.
+Tamar Szabó Gendler (born December 20, 1965) is an American academic and philosopher.
+She has been the Dean of the Faculty of Arts and Sciences at Yale University, where she is also the Vincent J. Scully Professor of Philosophy and a Professor of Psychology and Cognitive Sciences.
 Her academic research focuses on issues in philosophical psychology, epistemology, metaphysics, and areas related to philosophical methodology.